BryantD/letterboxd-feed-wp/README.md

 - `italic`: wrap movie titles in <i> tags when making weekly posts
 - `cite`: wrap movie titles in the [cite] shortcode when making weekly posts

 The [cite] shortcode only works if you've made a custom plugin for your WordPress installation, which I've done but you probably haven't.
+This is kind of more trouble than I expect anyone will want to go to, but if you want to install my cite tag plugin, I stuck the code in `./wordpress/shortcite.php`.

 ### SQLite Database